learn-co-students/module-one-final-project-guidelines-nyc-web-082718/README.md

 - Download the zip folder onto your computer.
 - Open Terminal and navigate to the program's main directory folder.
-- Make sure to type 'bundle install' to install all of the program's gems.
+- Make sure to type 'bundle install' to install all of the program's gems and then run 'rake db:migrate && rake db:seed'.
-- Last but not least, type 'bundle exec ruby lib/run.rb' to start the game.
+- Last but not least, type 'bundle exec ruby bin/run.rb' to start the game.
 - Enjoy!